joeylemon/cpython-switch/README.md

 sdefault:
     pass
 ```
-Wanting to avoid the prepended 's' characters but also avoid colliding with many instances of `case` keywords throughout CPython, we considered the syntax:
+Wanting to avoid the prepended 's' characters and still avoid colliding with many instances of `case` keywords throughout CPython, we considered the syntax:
 ```py
 switch 0:
     circumstance 0: